Updated Jan 2021

 When people interact with your posts, this tells Instagram that your brand is sharing quality content, and then more people will see your posts.

-2. Remember that consistency is more important than frequency.
+- Consistency is more important than frequency.

 Develop a posting schedule based on how often you can publish quality material, and then stick to the plan.